Luzifer/twitch-bot/docs/content/configuration/templating.md

 !
 Message matcher used for the input message
 > Input message if used in the example
 # Template used in the fields
-< Output from the template
+< Output from the template (Rendered during docs generation)
+* Output from the template (Static output, template not rendered)
 ```

 ### `arg`